 Using the xcopy command

-Some user over internet are reporting that using xcopy command in an elevated command prompt can solve the issue of windows destination path too long.
+Some users over the internet are reporting that using xcopy command in an elevated command prompt can solve the issue of windows destination path too long.
 The solution can solve also “Windows file name too long to copy” or “Source path too long”.
 Check the steps below:

 - Execute the following command by copy and paste to command Prompt: